US Dollar Index®, What It Is, and Its History

 |2015||98.69||Fed raised rates.|

 (Sources: "DXY Interactive Chart," Marketwatch.
+A higher number indicates a stronger dollar.
 For data earlier than 2007: sourced DX.F from Stooq.com.
 It is a futures indicator that gives an idea of where the dollar stood compared to its history.